lindig/xs-opam/README.md

   opam repo add xs-opam https://github.com/xapi-project/xs-opam.git
   ```

-## This Branch
+## The xs-latest Branch

-This branch tracks the HEAD of all repositories in the packages/xs/
+This branch tracks the HEAD of the master branch of (almost) all
-directory such that it always uses the latest release of these
+repositories in the packages/xs/ directory such that it always uses the
-components.
+latest release of these components.

 ## Layout of This Repository